Set up no-code AutoML training with the studio UI

 Navigate to the left pane.
 Select Automated ML under the Author section.

 If this is your first time doing any experiments, you'll see an empty list and links to documentation.

-Otherwise, you'll see a list of your recent automated machine learning experiments, including those created with the SDK.
+Otherwise, you'll see a list of your recent automated ML experiments, including those created with the SDK.

 Create and run experiment

 Select + New automated ML run and populate the form.

 Select a dataset from your storage container, or create a new dataset.
 Datasets can be created from local files, web urls, datastores, or Azure open datasets.
 Learn more about dataset creation.

 - The value you want to predict (target column) must be present in the data.